Coros PACE 2 Review

 Strength Workouts, Complex Structured Workouts & Training Plans

 If you are following the exercises in a strength workout then the Coros Pace 2 can count the number of reps.
-That information is later used by the Coros app to show a Body Heatmap which, over time, shows your focus on strength workouts over key muscle groups.
-More info on this feature here in May 2020 when it was first released.
+The Coros app then uses that information to show a Body Heatmap which, over time, shows your focus on strength workouts over key muscle groups.

 That link also covers the addition of COMPLEX structured workouts.
 However, it’s sometimes easier instead to define simple reps on-the-fly and you can do that too.
 Like this image shows